 Yes, the market is held in our main greenhouse, where you can enjoy 26 stalls filled with Christmas gifts and foods whilst you enjoy a gluhwein, and there is also the rest of the garden centre to enjoy, including our beautiful Christmas department, fresh Christmas trees, our on-site restaurant and a mini-golf course too.

 You can find our opening times listed just above our FAQ.

 Yes, all goods, including those from the German Market stalls can be paid for at our main tills, with the exception of the hot food stall in the market, all food and drink purchased there can be paid for on the stall.

 Where are you based?

 We are in Battlesbridge, but not near the Antique Centre.
 Please use our postcode in your satnav to locate us SS11 7QU.
-We are located on the same road as Tropical Wings - Woodham Road, which is located just off the Rettendon Turnpike.
+We are located on the same road as Call of the Wild Zoological Park (Opening Spring 2022), formally known as Tropical Wings - Woodham Road, which is located just off the Rettendon Turnpike.